 This comes as AI has become increasingly popular and accessible among youth.
 A study by online learning platform Studiosity found that 78 per cent of Canadian students used AI for studying or school work last year.

-One Redditor spoke out on Monday, and said that an assignment was given a zero with teacher feedback that said it’s due to being “100% AI generated.”
+The first Redditor spoke out on Monday, and said that an assignment was given a zero with teacher feedback that said it’s due to being “100% AI generated.”

 Reddit post made by ‘Shaquille_Oatmeal’ detailing AI accusations, Feb.
 1, 2026.
 (Naomi Ljunggren / XFM News)